gauge-sh/tach/docs/configuration.md

 To indicate this structure to Tach, set `source_root: backend` in your `tach.yml`, or use [`tach mod`](usage.md#tach-mod) and mark the `backend` folder as the source root.

-In `tach.yml`, the `source_root` value is always interpreted as a relative path from the project root.
+In `tach.yml`, the `source_root` is always interpreted as a relative path from the project root.

 ## Modules
 Each module listed under the `modules` key above can accept the following attributes: